Don86/gml-hacking/README.md

 # gml-hacking
 How to hack .gml (Geographical Markup Language) files directly.
 Throughout this document, *"node"* are the rectangles, and *"edges"* are the lines connecting them.

+There are 2 example `.gml` files in this repo:
+1. `three-node.gml` - contains a network with 3 nodes (actually Glucose, gluconate and G6P, but these node labels are arbitrary)
+2. `three-node-mapped.gml` - contains a network with some dummy bar chart values mapped to each node.

 # `.gml` format

+`.gml` files completely specify the network (which nodes are connected to which other nodes, direction of connection, certain properties associated with each node, etc.).
+They can be used in both `Vanted` and `Cytoscape`.
 A skeleton of the `.gml` file format looks like this (a very small graph with only 2 nodes and 1 edge connecting them):

 ```
 graph [